Follow TV Tropes

 • Loophole Abuse:

-• The Sensei then counters this by pointing out that since the Eden Treaty was written by the General Student Council President who would also officially act as a mediator to enforce the terms of the treaty, SCHALE and by extension the Sensei also have the same power since the GSC President granted SCHALE all of her privileges and authorities before she disappeared.
-Thus the Sensei is able to take control the Eden Treaty and banish the Justina Saints.
+• Arius uses this to their advantage when they insert themselves into the Eden Treaty.
+Since Arius was a part of the original First Council that formed Trinity High School, that allows them to hijack the Eden Treaty and trigger the manifestation of the Justina Saints when they trick Trinity and Gehenna into attacking each other.
+Sensei then counters this by pointing out that since the Eden Treaty was written by the General Student Council President who would also officially act as a mediator to enforce the terms of the treaty, SCHALE and by extension Sensei also has the same power since the GSC President granted SCHALE all of her privileges and authorities before she disappeared.
+Thus Sensei is able to take control the Eden Treaty and banish the Justina Saints.

-• Luckily, My Shield Will Protect Me: Hoshino uses her EX skill by charging forward and shooting from her shotgun, all while holding her shield in her left hand which she drops immediately after ending her charge.
+• Hoshino uses her EX Skill by charging forward while shooting her shotgun, all while holding her shield in her left hand which she drops immediately after ending her charge.
 She also gains a Shield status effect based from her Healing.

-• “Shield” grants additional HP for the target, its HP based mostly on the caster's/source’s Healing stat and will inherit the target's armor type.
+• The “Shield” buff grants additional HP for the target, its HP based mostly on the caster's/source’s Healing stat and will inherit the target's armor type.
 Unlike normal healing, it cannot be recovered by healing methods, mostly lasts a limited time, can affect targets with full HP, cannot be stacked, and is not affected by the target's Health Recovery stat.

 • Magically-Binding Contract: